banks1990/modular-music-visualizer/README.md

 ### General recomendations

-You can also use [pillow-simd](https://github.com/uploadcare/pillow-simd) instead of vanilla Pillow, preferably with the AVX2 instructions explained in its repo if your CPU supports so, it's faster as you can see [here](https://python-pillow.org/pillow-perf/).

 If you're going to venture out on creating your own MMV scripts or hacking the code, making new presets, I highly recommend reading the basics of Python [here](https://learnxinyminutes.com/docs/python/), it doesn't take much to read and will avoid some beginner pitfals.

 Though you probably should be fine by just creating a copy of the example scripting I provide on the repo and reading through my comments and seeing the Python code working, it's pretty straightforward the top most abstracted methods as I tried to simplify the syntax and naming functions with a more _"concrete"_ meaning.